Declarative, Fully Managed Data Streaming Pipelines

 Striim pipelines streamline the process of data integration and real-time analytics.
 A pipeline starts with defining a source, which could be a database, log, or other data stream.
 Striim supports advanced recovery semantics such as A1P (At Least Once Processing) or E1P (Exactly Once Processing) to ensure data reliability.

-You can see the full list of connectors stream supports here. →
+See the full list of connectors Striim supports.

 The data flows into an output stream, which can be configured to reside in-memory for low-latency operations or be Kafka-based for distributed processing.
 Continuous queries on these materialized streams allow real-time insights and actions.
 Windowing functions enable efficient data aggregation over specific timeframes.
 As the data is processed, it is materialized into downstream targets such as databases or data lakes.
 Striim ensures data accuracy by performing merges with updates and deletes, maintaining a true and consistent view of the data across all targets.

-Here we’ll look at an application that reads data from Stripe, replicates data to BigQuery in real-time, then while the data is in flight, detect declined transactions and send slack alerts in real-time.
+Here we’ll look at an application that reads data from Stripe, replicates data to BigQuery in real-time, then while the data is in flight, detects declined transactions and sends Slack alerts in real-time.

 Striim’s Stripe Analytics Pipeline